getnikola/nikola/docs/manual.rst

 posts** if there are not enough posts to fill up all pages.

 This can be disabled by setting ``INDEXES_STATIC`` to ``False``.
-In that mode, ``index-1.html`` contains all the newest posts past the first 10 and will always contain 10 posts (unless you have less than 20).
+In that mode, ``index-1.html`` contains all the newest posts after the first 10 and will always contain 10 posts (unless you have less than 20).
 The last page, ``index-N.html``, contains the oldest posts, and might contain less than 10 posts.
 This is how many blog engines and CMSes behave.
 Note that this will